Quick Details

 - Layer up!

-- Water-resistant/waterproof shoes & warm socks
+- Water-resistant/waterproof hiking shoes & warm socks

-- Activewear made of synthetic & water-wicking materials
+- Activewear made of synthetic materials

-- Binoculars
+- Binoculars and your camera!

 -